-You can claim a deduction for tools and equipment you use to perform your duties as an office worker.
+You can claim a deduction for tools and equipment you use to perform your duties as a fitness or sporting industry employee.
+For example, exercise mats.

 You can only claim a deduction for the work-related use of the item.